straorgau/policies/policies/CODE-OF-CONDUCT.md

   - refrain from engaging in any conduct that may cause harm to the reputation of the Association;

-  - not engage in unlawful discrimination;
+  - not engage in discriminatory behaviour;

   - not engage in any bullying, harrassment, or other physical / verbal conduct.

-  - not ignore actual / perceived behaviour or conduct that may be in breach of this Code;
+  - alert the Committee of any actual / perceived behaviour or conduct that may be in breach of this Code;

   - support fellow Members / Volunteers who identify and report any breaches of this Code of Conduct.

 Examples of unacceptable conduct include:

-- bigoted harassment against person(s) of a recognised minority group (e.g. homophobia, transphobia);
+- bigoted harassment against person(s) of a marginalised group (e.g. homophobia, transphobia, misogyny);

 - breaches of confidentiality and/or privacy;

 - bullying or harassment of towards another Member or Volunteer;

+- genocide denial;

 - defaming the Association, or otherwise bring STRA into disrepute.